nadirbad/nadirbad.dev/cl6t1pn9h0dg2fdnv2sn0aofl.md

 I used the Clean Architecture template because it uses the CQRS pattern with the MediatR library and vertical slices naturally fit into the commands and queries.

-Another approach I took (taken from Derek Comartin) about organizing code, is to put all code related to a given feature in a single file in most cases.
-With this approach we are having self-explanatory file names `ExportTodos.cs` and all related code close together: Api controller action methods, MediatR requests, MediatR handlers, validations, and DTOs.
+nother approach I took (taken from Derek Comartin) about organizing code, is to put all code related to a given feature in a single file in most cases.
+With this approach we are having self-explanatory file names `BookAppointment.cs` and all related code close together: Api controller action methods, MediatR requests, MediatR handlers, validations, and DTOs.
 This is what it looks like:

 ```csharp
 public static class BookAppointment